How Much Does It Cost to Live In Germany?

 They are busy with pharmaceutics, telecommunications, medicine, and insurance.

-Along with these jobs, the highest salaries are paid to bank officers, automobile industry, chemical, and machine building industry.
+Along with these jobs, the highest salaries are paid to bank officers, the automobile industry, and the chemical, and machine-building industries.

 The lowest salaries are paid in the hospitality sphere, education, and tourism.

 READ THE FULL REPORT: Germany Safety ReviewSafety Index:

 - PICKPOCKETS RISK : MEDIUM